AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 T'Storage_Size			      No		     No tasking S'Stream_Size			      No		     No streams
 S'Succ				      Yes
-S'Tag				      No		     No tagged types
+S'Tag				      No		     No tags
-X'Tag				      No		     No tagged types
+X'Tag				      No		     No tags
 T'Terminated			      No		     No tasking
 S'Truncation			      Yes
 S'Unbiased_Rounding 		      Yes